-11. Tuition Reimbursement Credit
+10. Tuition Reimbursement Credit

 ACA 26-51-1902 permits an income tax credit equal to 30% of the cost of tuition reimbursed by the employer to a full-time permanent employee on or after July 30, 1999.
-The credit cannot exceed 25% of the business' income tax liability in any tax year and this credit has no carryforward provision.
+The credit cannot exceed 25% of the business' income tax liability in any one tax year and has no carryforward provision.
 The employee must attend a qualified Arkansas institution.
 This credit is administered by the Arkansas Department of Economic Development.
+Form AR1036 must be attached to the Arkansas return in addition for Form AR1100BIC to claim this credit.

-12. Family Savings Initiative Credit
+11. Family Savings Initiative Credit